persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-03-10-traditional-cms.md

 Traditional CMS

-In addition to Headless API-driven and Git-based CMS I have experience with the traditional CMS listed below
+In addition to the Headless API-driven and Git-based CMS I have experience with the traditional CMS listed below:

 * WordPress - Based on PHP
 * Drupal - Based on PHP